Meniere’s disease is a condition that affects the inner ear. It can cause abrupt episodes of intense dizziness that can last for minutes to hours.

 The usual signs of Meniere’s disease include:

-- Severe spinning sensation that arises abruptly
+- At first, severe spinning sensation that arises abruptly occurs

 - Buzzing or ringing sounds or increased noise in the ear once dizziness starts

 - Sensation of fullness or pressure in the ear

 - Loss of hearing in the ear that worsens during the episodes of dizziness

 The symptoms might come and go.
 There are instances in which there are no symptoms for weeks, months or even years.